The hyper-scaled NLP bound for maximum-entropy remote sampling: Abstract

 The maximum-entropy remote sampling problem (MERSP) is to select a subset of $s$ random variables from a set of $n$ random variables, so as to maximize the information concerning a set of target random variables that are not directly observable.
 We assume throughout that the set of all of these random variables follows a joint Gaussian distribution, and that we have the covariance matrix available.
 Finally, we measure information using Shannon's differential entropy.

-The main approach for exact solution of moderate-sized instances of MERSP has been branch-and-bound, and so previous work concentrated on upper bounds.
-Prior to our work, there were two upper-bounding methods for MERSP: the so-called NLP bound and the spectral bound, both introduced 25 years ago.
+The main approach for exact solution of moderate-sized instances of MERSP has been branch-and-bound (B\&B), and so previous work concentrated on upper bounds.
+Prior to our work, there were two upper-bounding methods for MERSP: the so-called ``complementary NLP bound'' and the ``spectral bound'', both introduced 25 years ago.
 We are able now to establish domination results between these two upper bounds.
-We propose an ``augmented NLP bound'' based on a subtle convex relaxation.
-We provide theoretical guarantees, giving sufficient conditions under which the augmented NLP bound strictly dominates the ordinary NLP bound.
-In addition, the augmented NLP formulation allows us to derive upper bounds for rank-deficient covariance matrices when they satisfy a technical condition.
-This is in contrast to the earlier work on the ordinary NLP bound that worked with only positive definite covariance matrices.
-Finally, we introduce a novel and very effective diagonal-scaling technique for MERSP, employing a positive vector of parameters.
-Numerical experiments on benchmark instances demonstrate the effectiveness of our approaches in advancing the state of the art for calculating upper bounds on \MERSP.
+Further, we propose a novel and effective ``hyper-scaled NLP bound'' (hNLP bound) based on a subtle convex relaxation.
+The ``complementary'' version of hNLP bound for MERSP generalizes the previous complementary NLP bound for MERSP.
+We provide theoretical guarantees, giving sufficient conditions under which the complementary hNLP bound strictly dominates the complementary NLP bound.
+In addition, the hNLP formulation allows us to derive upper bounds for rank-deficient covariance matrices when they satisfy a technical condition.
+This is in contrast to the previous NLP bound that worked with only positive definite covariance matrices (because it was wedded to a complementary formulation).
+Additionally, we describe procedures for calculating hyper-scaling parameters.
+Finally, for B\&B, we provide a variable-fixing methodology and results guiding the best way to construct subproblems.
+Numerical experiments on benchmark instances demonstrate the effectiveness of our approaches in advancing the algorithmic state-of-the-art for MERSP.